2022 FIFA World Cup: This Is The Prize Money The Winning Team Gets

 What is the 2022 FIFA World Cup prize money for the winners and the runners-up?

 Well, you don’t have to move mountains to find that out because we’ve done the research for you.
 The winners of the 2022 FIFA World Cup will receive a whopping USD 42 million.
-In Indian currency, that amounts to a INR 347 crores and 48 lakhs.
+In Singapore currency, that amounts to SGD 57 million (approximately).
 To put that in perspective, the prize money is higher than even the net worth of many celebrities.
 Not to mention, the runners up too won’t be going home empty handed.
 While we are sure the losing team will be highly disappointed for falling just short, they can at least take some respite with their prize money.
-The runner ups will take home a whopping USD 30 million which in Indian currency amounts to INR 248 crores and 20 lakhs.
+The runner ups will take home a whopping USD 30 million which in Indian currency amounts to SGD 40.7 million.

 What about the prize money for the third place?

 The 2022 FIFA World Cup also gives quite a generous prize money to the third and fourth place teams.
-Croatia has taken home about USD 27 million (INR 223 crores and 38 lakhs) , while Morocco, which had an absolute dream run in the tournament, took home USD 25 million (INR 206 cores and 83 lakhs).
+Croatia has taken home about USD 27 million (SGD 36.6 million) , while Morocco, which had an absolute dream run in the tournament, took home USD 25 million (approximately SGD 34 million).

 Which teams are playing in the 2022 FIFA World Cup final?